AdvanceTechMedia/AdvanceTechPodcast/content/guest/robertreppel.md

 Instagram = ""
 YouTube = ""
 +++
-[Robert Reppel](https://www.linkedin.com/in/rreppel/) is CTO and Partner at Adaptech Solutions and co-host of the Microservices Design and Implementation Meetup.
+[Robert Reppel](https://www.linkedin.com/in/rreppel/) was formerly CTO and Partner at Adaptech Solutions and a co-host of the Microservices Design and Implementation Meetup.
 A true Polyglot, Robert has more than 25 years of practical, hands-on experience as a Software and Systems Architect, fixer, aligner, deliverer and explainer of products and projects within all aspects of the software development life cycle.